JobSweet/jobsweet/README.md

 # Jobsweet
-# node-angular-starter
-This is the starter template for all Sabio cohort projects.

 # Server Side
 **server.js** acts as the main file or entry point into the application.
 From here, server.js sets up the necessary configurations such as: